Dealing With PAYE Settlement Agreements: Entering into a PSA

 On receipt of the signed P626 from the employer

-arrange for both copies of the form to be signed by the PSA Authorising Officer.
-See PSA2050
+- both copies of the form should be signed by the PSA Authorising Officer.

 - the Authorising Officer must be an Officer or above

 - return one copy of the form to the employer with a covering letter confirming that the agreement is in place

 notify the employer of the date by which the following details must be provided

 - the value of the items included in the PSA on which tax and Class 1B NICs is chargeable